luminartech/dev-tools/README.md

 ### `sync-vscode-config`

 Sync VSCode settings and extensions from `devcontainer.json` to `.vscode` folder. `devcontainer.json` will be now your source of truth.
 Entries defined in `settings.json` and `extensions.json` which don't exist in `devcontainer.json` will be left as is.
 If `settings.json` and `extensions.json` are ignored in Git, consider running the hook in `post-checkout` and `post-merge` stages by overwriting the `stages` config.
-In such a case, remember that you have to call `pre-commit install -t post-checkout -t post-merge` or define your `default_install_hook_types` in the pre-commit config.
+In such a case remember that you have to call `pre-commit install -t post-checkout -t post-merge` or define your `default_install_hook_types` in the pre-commit config.
+What's more, `always_run: true` will be required.

 ### `check-ownership`